Lynette on Life on Books

 Even Grace Munroe’s story shows the mindset of women, even in 1955.
 Grace is married to a man who she discovers is cheating on her.
 She goes to Paris, and bemoans the fact that the man doesn’t call her for days after she gets there, and when he finally does, dismisses the affair.
 When he does show up in Paris, she seems to allow him to take over her business.

 I love the theme of the right to choose.
 Eva’s story is primarily one of hopelessness.
 She is indebted to men; she is shackled to them, needing their protection throughout her life.
-In fact, she dies reject of society as the mistress of a very wealthy man.
+In fact, she dies a reject of society as the mistress of a very wealthy man.
 However, though Eva’s story is bleak, because of her innate ability to succeed, she leaves Grace a legacy of hopefulness.
 Eva dies a very wealthy woman, due to her cunning, and ability to work well with numbers.
 She demands stock from her lover’s wife, as payment for a perfume she sold to keep the company afloat during World War II, and she turns the stocks into a fortune that she leaves her daughter.
 This frees Grace.
 She realizes that she doesn’t have to accept the behavior of her philandering husband; that she can choose her own path.

 Lastly, I love books in which I learn something I haven’t ever known before.
 Ms. Tessaro, through Andre and Eva’s story,describes how perfume is made.
 I was totally intrigued!
 The sources of perfume, the many and varied ways perfume is created, was absolutely fascinating to me.
 I loved every minute of these scenes.
 The fact that the perfume creation was so integral to the story just added to my enjoyment.